NicMuir/Pathing-Algorithm/README.md

 # Pathing-Algorithm
-Pathing Algorithm using ASTAR and Dijkstra's algorithms.
+Pathing Algorithm using A* and Dijkstra's algorithms.